KRITIKA967/NEW-LIFE/README.md

 # NEW-LIFE
-This is my first Git repository
+This is my first Git repository.
+My name is Kritika Sharma.